 - This means people can lose their jobs and the local economy suffers just because the corporation made a decision on its own.

 Protections from Unjust Restrictions on Sales & Transfers

 - Corporate franchisors now enjoy unlimited power to restrict the sale or transfer of a franchise – even though the franchise is actually being run by the small business owner who operates it.

-- If a franchisee can identify another person to run the franchise that fulfills the prerequisites deemed by the franchisor to be qualified, they should be able to transfer or sell their business to them.
+- If a local franchisee can identify another person to run the franchise who fulfills the corporate franchisor’s qualifying prerequisites, he or she should be able to transfer or sell the business to them.

 Protections from Non-Renewal of their Agreement

-- This legislation will provide a small business owner the opportunity to renew the agreement and continue to operate their location in your local community.
+- A small business owner doing a good job should be given the opportunity to renew the agreement and continue to operate at their established location in your local community.